(Revised May 15, 2018 for the 2018-19 Calendar)

 Teaching is my full-time profession.
 The annual tuition covers contact time with the student and time outside of lessons planning, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
 (Please see Where does my tuition go?)

 Payment for the annual tuition can be made in 12 or 4 equal instalments and must be made by post-dated cheque.
+Some families prefer to remit using e-transfer, which is acceptable provided that payments are regularly made on the 1st of the month.

 Missed regularly scheduled lessons